|Nutrition Facts (per serving)|

 - 1/2 cup sugar

-- 3 tablespoons butter (unsalted, cold, cut up)
+- 3 tablespoons unsalted butter, cold, cut up

 - 1 teaspoon cinnamon

 In a separate bowl, mix egg, milk and melted butter until well combined.
-Pour into dry ingredients, add the pears and mix well.
+Pour into dry ingredients and mix well.
+Add the pears and gently fold them in without overmixing.
 Pour into prepared pan.
+Reserve.

 Bake 30 to 35 minutes until golden and dry on top.
 Cool in pan and cut into 8 squares.
 This cake keeps for up to 4 days, covered at room temperature.